zbynekdrlik/obs-yt-player/phases/Phase-10-Playback-Control.md

 - **Empty cache startup**: Waits for first video to be downloaded
 - **Dynamic addition**: Detects and announces new videos as they're processed
 - **Automatic start**: Begins playback as soon as first video is available
+- **State synchronization**: Handles cases where media is already playing on startup

 ```python
 def playback_controller():